-You’ll Have More fun on Your Workout
+You’ll Have More Fun

 If you’re thinking of going the extra mile with your weight training, a friend can help ‘spot’ you through those last couple of tough reps at the end of your set.
 Having someone else around when you’re lifting heavy weights also makes your workout a lot safer and keeps you both injury free.

-Follow a Structure for Your Workout
+Follow a Structure

-Weight training with a partner is ideal, you can alternate your exercises so that your friend completes their set during your rest period and vice versa.
+Weight training with a partner is ideal.
+You can alternate your exercises so that your friend completes their set during your rest period and vice versa.
 This should eliminate any distractions in between sets like scrolling through your phone on social media, something many of us are guilty of!